-Awards of Merit and Distinction on taught-Masters degrees
+Application of Discretion when determining the awards of Merit and Distinction on taught Masters degrees: in accordance with the Code of Assessment, the generic regulations for taught Masters degrees stipulate

-In accordance with the Code of Assessment, the generic regulations for taught Masters degrees stipulate:
+- 9.2 A candidate will be eligible for the award of Merit on achieving at the first attempt: - a grade point average of 15 (equivalent to B3) or above in the 180 or more credits completed on the programme, and - b) a grade point average of at least 14 (equivalent to C1) in the taught courses, and - c) a grade of at least C1 in the substantial independent work. - 9.3 Where a candidate has satisfied the requirements set out at §9.2 (b) and (c), and their grade point average for the 180 or more credits completed on the programme at the first attempt falls within the range 14.1 to 14.9 the Board of Examiners shall have discretion to make the award with Merit. - 9.4 A candidate will be eligible for the award of Distinction on achieving at the first attempt: - a) a grade point average of 18 (equivalent to A5) or above in the 180 or more credits completed on the programme, and - b) a grade point average of at least 17 (equivalent to B1) in the taught courses, and - c) a grade of at least B1 in the substantial independent work. - 9.5 Where a candidate has satisfied the requirements set out at §9.4 (b) and (c), and their grade point average for the 180 or more credits completed on the programme at the first attempt falls within the range 17.1 to 17.9 the Board of Examiners shall have discretion to make the award with Distinction.

-9.1 A candidate will be eligible for the award of the degree on obtaining a grade point average of 12.0 or above in the taught courses described in §4, with at least 75% of these credits at grade D3 or above, and all credits at grade F3 or above, and obtaining a grade D3 or above in the substantial independent work.
+Where a candidate's overall GPA falls within one of the zones of discretion determined in regulations 9.3 and 9.5 of the generic regulations for taught masters degrees, the course grade profile of the candidate will be reviewed - taking account of course credit weighting - and if 50% or more of credit fall in the higher classification, the candidate's degree classification may be promoted.
+The grade achieved in the dissertation or other independent work will not be taken into account when considering course grade profile.

-- 9.2 A candidate will be eligible for the award of Merit on achieving at the first attempt: - a) a grade point average of at least 14.5 in the 180 or more credits completed on the programme; and - b) a grade point average of at least 14.0 in the taught courses; and - c) a grade of at least C1 in the substantial independent work.
+Specifically, the following rules will be used:

-9.3 Where a candidate has satisfied the requirements set out at §9.2 (b) and (c), and their grade point average for the 180 or more credits completed on the programme at the first attempt falls within the range 14.1 to 14.4 the Board of Examiners shall make the award with Merit where at least 50% of the weighted course grade profile comprises grades of B or above.
+- If GPA $\geq$ 17.5 (14.5), and grade profile $\geq$ 50%, the student will be promoted to Distinction (Merit).

-- 9.4 A candidate will be eligible for the award of Distinction on achieving at the first attempt: - a) a grade point average of at least 17.5 in the 180 or more credits completed on the programme; and - b) a grade point average of at least 17.0 in the taught courses; and - c) a grade of at least B1 in the substantial independent work.
+- If GPA < 17.5 (14.5), and grade profile $\geq$ 50%, the student will be promoted to Distinction (Merit) if there are no grades below C (D).

-9.5 Where a candidate has satisfied the requirements set out at §9.4 (b) and (c), and their grade point average for the 180 or more credits completed on the programme at the first attempt falls within the range 17.1 to 17.4 the Board of Examiners shall make the award with Distinction where at least 50% of the weighted course grade profile comprises A grades.
+Personal circumstances/good cause claims are not a permitted criterion in the exercise of discretion for final awards.

-Getting the best from your studies
+3.3 How to get the best from your studies